What is Scatter Diagram (Plot) in Project Management?

 When to Use?

-It is crucial for project managers to be able to identify peculiar points in the data that could potentially compromise the results of the analysis, which is where scatter diagrams prove useful.
+It is recommended to be used especially when you need to find some peculiar points in the data that you have obtained.
+These types of data potentially compromise the results of the analysis.
+Scatter diagrams are useful here.
 Being able to recognize any unusual data points is essential to guarantee that the data is accurate and trustworthy.

 Graphically illustrating data through scatter diagrams allows project managers to detect patterns and trends more quickly and easily than simply viewing the data in tabular form.
 This type of visualization simplifies complicated data, allowing a deeper comprehension of the information.